First 'extreme' solar storm in 20 years brings spectacular auroras

 'Go outside tonight and look'

-Mathew Owens, a professor of space physics at the University of Reading, told AFP that while the effects would be largely felt over the planet's northern and southern latitudes, how far they would extend would depend on the storm's final strength.
+Mathew Owens, a professor of space physics at the University of Reading, told AFP that how far the effects would be felt over the planet's northern and southern latitudes would depend on the storm's final strength.

-"Go outside tonight and look would be my advice because if you see the aurora, it's quite a spectacular thing," he added.
-If people have eclipse glasses, they can also look for the sunspot cluster during the day.
+"Go outside tonight and look would be my advice because if you see the aurora, it's quite a spectacular thing," he said.
+People with eclipse glasses can also look for the sunspot cluster during the day.

 In the United States, this could include places such as Northern California and Alabama, officials said.

-NOAA's Brent Gordon encouraged the public to try to capture the night sky with phone cameras even if they can't see auroras with their naked eyes.
+NOAA's Brent Gordon encouraged the public to try to capture the night sky with phone cameras even if they couldn't see auroras with their naked eyes.

 "Just go out your back door and take a picture with the newer cell phones and you'd be amazed at what you see in that picture versus what you see with your eyes."